atom-dispencer/CodenameTeabag/README.md

 ## ✔️ Requirements & FAQs

 You don't need any special equipment to use this guide.
-A computer or lapto with a functioning internet connection is required, but if you're reading this, you've probably got that sorted.
+A computer or laptop with a functioning internet connection is required, but if you're reading this, you've probably got that sorted.

 - ***Do I need to be able to touch-type?***
   - Nope.
 If you don't know what touch-typing is, that's fine - it doesn't matter anyway.